AdobeDocs/media-analytics.en/help/implementation/media-collection-api/mc-api-ref/mc-api-events-req.md

 * `customMetadata` (Optional; send only with `adStart` and `chapterStart` event types)
 * `qoeData` (Optional)

-For a list of valid event types for this release, see [Event types and descriptions.](mc-api-event-types.md)
+For a list of valid event types and per-SDK implementation examples, see [Events overview](/help/implementation/events/overview.md).

 >[!IMPORTANT]
 >